viamrobotics/docs/docs/components/arm/eva.md

 ## Next steps

 To get started using your arm, see the [arm API](/appendix/apis/components/arm/).
-For more configuration and development info, see
+For more configuration and development info, see:

 {{< cards >}}
 {{% card link="/appendix/apis/components/arm/" customTitle="Arm API" noimage="true" %}}